Theology of Pope Francis: Liberation theology

 The conservative–progressive divide among bishops in Latin America has become apparent in the question of how involved the clergy should be in politics. Óscar Romero was appointed bishop in San Salvador as a conservative but moved toward the progressive perspective just 17 days after his consecration as bishop, at the assassination of Father Rutilio Grande.
 Francis gave his clear support to the progressive perspective by moving forward the causes for canonization of Grande and Romero which had been on hold under the previous pontiffs.
 He also chose to promote for canonization along with Romero Pope Paul VI, who was described as similar in his care for the poor and for social justice and "an icon of the church that Francis is seeking to build."

 The decline of base communities, small communities within a parish, during the papacy of Pope John Paul II has been attributed to his appointment of hundreds of new bishops, some 300 in Brazil alone, "and almost all of those new bishops have been more conservative than their predecessors."
-Under Pope Francis, however, base communities have been making a comeback with his encouragement and blessing.
+Under Pope Francis, however, base communities had been making a comeback with his encouragement and blessing.